20 Aug Diagnosed With Alzheimer’s | Family Tree Private Care

 - Change in sleeping patterns

 During this stage, caregivers will need flexibility and patience.
-It is also useful to develop a routine that will create a structure for your loved one.
+It is useful to develop a routine which will create structure for your loved one.

 - Get creative with communication – The middle stage can be playful.
 Look for creative ways to communicate, such as expressive arts.

-- Practice being in the present moment – Although it may be difficult, practice letting go of how things used to be with your loved one.
-Accepting how things are in the present will help you both to be less stressed.
+- Practice being in the present moment – Accepting how things are in the present will help you both to be less stressed.

 Late Stage (Severe)